Future Home of SNHS Opening 2025

 faculty and students look at Anatomage table with skeleton image.

-Students will immediately engage with an Anatomage Table, the most technologically advanced anatomy visualization system on the market.
+First-year students will immediately engage with an Anatomage Table, the most technologically advanced anatomy visualization system on the market.
 It contains a virtual library of human cadavers, as well as provides a clinical diagnostic tool utilizing visualization of any Medical CT, CBCT, or MRI scan.

 Additionally, students and faculty will utilize breakthrough augmented and virtual reality simulations that are rapidly expanding approaches to healthcare education.
 These computer-generated immersive environments prepare students at all levels for real-life experiences and further our understanding of healthcare practices.